-Many state licensing boards and some hospital credentialing boards require verification of Program Completion/Degree Awarded.
-The Program will follow FERPA guidelines in completing these verification forms.
+Many state licensing boards, and some hospital credentialing boards require verification of Program Completion/Degree Awarded.
+FERPA guidelines are followed when completing these forms.
 Students must submit all request for verification of Program Completion/Degree Awarded to the Program Administrative Coordinator.